Back

 This is the same as the previous image except now the number 3045 is positioned below the number 3250 according to place value.
 There is also a subtraction symbol to the left and a horizontal line below these numbers.
 The subtraction for this has taken place.
 The numbers 5 and 0 of 3250 were crossed out during the subtraction process and replaced with the numbers 4 and 10 respectively.
 The number 205 is now positioned according to place value, below the horizontal line, according to place value.

-We now have 205 remaining.
-We need another 0 to continue our division process.
+You now have 205 remaining.
+You need another 0 to continue the division process.
 Place another 0 in the hundredths place of the dividend and bring it down next to the 205 making it 2050.

 This is the same as the previous image except now there is another 0 to the right of the decimal point making the original number under the division symbol 2500 point zero zero.
 There is also a line pointing straight down from this new 0 to a 0 at the end of our previous subtraction solution.
 This makes the number at the bottom of the image 2050.